viamrobotics/docs/docs/components/sensor/_index.md

 To get started using Viam's SDKs to connect to and control your robot, go to your robot's page on [the Viam app](https://app.viam.com), navigate to the **CODE SAMPLE** tab, select your preferred programming language, and copy the sample code generated.

 When executed, this sample code will create a connection to your robot as a client.
-Then control your robot programmatically by adding APO method calls as shown in the follow examples.
+Then control your robot programmatically by adding API method calls as shown in the following examples.

 These examples assumes you have a sensor called "my_sensor" configured as a component of your robot.
 If your sensor has a different name, change the `name` in the code.